My three Years in the Art World and Challenges of Marketing to the 1%

 Art of the Automobile

 The Art of Automobile auction needed more than cars just sitting pretty for viewing.
 I worked closely with the business to concept ideas that would differentiate this sale from previous sales.
-One of the biggest factor for selling antique cars was being able to hear the engine.
-This was huge challenge since during viewing hours it was not ideal to have all cars runing their engines at the same time.
-The solution I proposed was building out individual iPad information kiosk that told the history, showed vintage videos, car stats, and allowed the viewer to listen to the engine without the whole auction room being inconvenience.
+One of the biggest factors for selling antique cars was being able to hear the engine.
+This was a huge challenge since during viewing hours it was not ideal to have all cars running their engines at the same time.
+The solution I proposed was building out individual iPad information kiosk that told the history showed vintage videos, car stats, and allowed the viewer to listen to the engine without the whole auction room being an inconvenience.

-The result of this solution drove sales %50 beyound expectations.
+The result of this solution drove sales %50 beyond expectations.